gamblevore/speedie/Documentation/Objects.md

 Kinda strange syntax right?
 We are returning `||` from a function and we have an "`array of ...`"

 The "`array of ...`" means "this array contains whatever type it is that we contain".
 The same with  `||` in the function return.
 Two ways to say the same thing.
-But we need `...` in the array declaration, or else we would have to say "`array of`" which just doesn't read right at all!